What Major is Sports Medicine?

+Sports medicine is a major and field of its own, and both associate's and bachelor's degrees in sports medicine are available.
 Sports medicine is the branch of healthcare specializing in the treatment and prevention of athletic injuries.
 Students can prepare for entry-level employment through an Associate of Science or Bachelor of Science degree program.
-Enrollees take courses, such as kinesiology and sports nutrition.
+Enrollees take courses such as kinesiology and sports nutrition.
 They also learn how to assess injuries and provide therapy for rehabilitation purposes.
-Both levels of study offer clinical training in professional settings, and some include online courses.
+Both levels of study offer clinical training in professional settings, and some programs offer online courses.

 Associate of Science in Sports Medicine

-The Associate of Science (A.S.) in Sports Medicine program typically focuses on the sports, health, prevention, exercise and physiological aspects of sports science and medicine.
-Students gain introductory training in fitness, lifestyle and health assessment, as well as targeted exercise activities.
+An associate of science (A.S.) in sports medicine program typically focuses on the health, prevention, exercise, and physiological aspects of sports science and medicine.
+Students gain introductory training in fitness, lifestyle, and health assessment, as well as targeted exercise activities.
 Completion of an externship in the field is typically a requirement for this program.
 Coursework generally takes two years to complete and covers topics such as the following:

 - Weight management